Roei-Bracha/git-codelab/README.md

 # A git 101 codelab

 Positive
-: To Enter the codelab go to [https://roei-bracha.github.io/git-codelab](https://roei-bracha.github.io/git-codelab)
+the codelab go to [https://roei-bracha.github.io/git-codelab](https://roei-bracha.github.io/git-codelab)

 # This repo use Claat Docker image